Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 ##5.
 Create Drupal Roles and set permissions for the Islandora Webform module

-* Depending on your needs, you may need to create a couple of new Drupal user roles so you can give different sets permissions to difference groups of webform users.
+* Depending on your needs, you may need to create a couple of new Drupal user roles so you can give different sets of permissions to difference groups of webform users.
 * Administer > People > Permissions > Roles

 ***